Aphene101/ModeDeck/README.md

 Stop opening the same tabs, documents, and apps manually.
 Switch between **Work**, **Study**, or **Watch** modes instantly with one click.

+_(Please Note that when opening a Mode for the first time you will need to login and sign-up again in the case of website BUT DON'T WORRY you will only need to do this the first time!)_

 ![ModeDeck Screenshot](assets/screenshots/ModeDeck.png)

 ---